spkane/terraform-provider-todo/docs/index.md

 source code can be found at https://github.com/spkane/todo-for-terraform.

-This provider and the todo server and only intended to be used to teach classes about Terraform, Terraform providers, and how they interact with standard REST APIs.
+This provider and the todo server and only intended to be used to teach classes about Terraform, its providers, and how they interact with standard REST APIs.

 Use the navigation to the left to read about the available resources.